-4 "(j) EVALUATION.-

-5 "(1) IN GENERAL.-The Secretary, in conjunc-6 tion with the Secretary of Labor, shall evaluate the 7 implementation and outcomes of this section on the 8 recruitment of secondary school students residing in 9 underserved rural communities entering professions 10 of direct care professionals.

-11 "(2) EXTERNAL EVALUATOR.-The Secretary 12 shall conduct the evaluation under paragraph (1) 13 through a contract with an external evaluator who 14 has experience with evaluation related to workforce 15 development and people with disabilities and older 16 individuals.

-17 "(k) AUTHORIZATION OF APPROPRIATIONS.-There 18 are authorized to be appropriated to carry out this section 19 \$10,000,000 for each of fiscal years 2025 through 2029.".
+- 1 to supplement, not supplant, any other Federal, State, and - 2 local funds that would otherwise be expended by such enti- - 3 ty to carry out the activities described in this section. - 4 "(j) EVALUATION.- - "(1) IN GENERAL.-The Secretary, in conjunction with the Secretary of Labor, shall evaluate the implementation and outcomes of this section on the recruitment of secondary school students residing in underserved rural communities entering professions of direct care professionals. - 11 "(2) EXTERNAL EVALUATOR.-The Secretary 12 shall conduct the evaluation under paragraph (1) 13 through a contract with an external evaluator who 14 has experience with evaluation related to workforce 15 development and people with disabilities and older 16 individuals. - 17 "(k) AUTHORIZATION OF APPROPRIATIONS.-There 18 are authorized to be appropriated to carry out this section 19 \$10,000,000 for each of fiscal years 2025 through 2029.".

-WELL-BEING.

-6 (a) IN GENERAL.-The Secretary of Health and Human Services (referred to in this section as the "Sec-7 retary"), in coordination with the Director of the National 8 9 Institute for Occupational Safety and Health of the Cen-10 ters for Disease Control and Prevention, the Assistant 11 Secretary for Mental Health and Substance Use, and the 12 Administrator of the Health Resources and Services Ad-13 ministration, shall-

-(1) not later than 1 year after the date of enactment of this Act, develop a research-based tool for assessing direct care professional well-being, as described in subsection (b); and

-(2) not less frequently than biennially, collect data on worker well-being using the tool developed pursuant to paragraph (1) and make such data publicly available as described in subsection (c).

-(b) ASSESSMENT TOOL.-The tool for the assessment of direct care professional well-being developed under subsection (a)(1) shall-
+1 Subtitle C-Providing Career Ad- 2 vancement Opportunities; As- 3 sessment of Worker Well-being 4 SEC.
+221. ASSESSMENT OF DIRECT CARE PROFESSIONAL 5 WELL-BEING.
+6 (a) In General.-The Secretary of Health and 7 Human Services (referred to in this section as the "Sec- 8 retary"), in coordination with the Director of the National 9 Institute for Occupational Safety and Health of the Cen- 10 ters for Disease Control and Prevention, the Assistant 11 Secretary for Mental Health and Substance Use, and the 12 Administrator of the Health Resources and Services Ad- 13 ministration, shall- 14 (1) not later than 1 year after the date of en- 15 actment of this Act, develop a research-based tool 16 for assessing direct care professional well-being, as 17 described in subsection (b); and 18 (2) not less frequently than biennially, collect 19 data on worker well-being using the tool developed 20 pursuant to paragraph (1) and make such data pub- 21 licly available as described in subsection (c).
+22 (b) Assessment Tool.-The tool for the assessment 23 of direct care professional well-being developed under sub- 24 section (a)(1) shall-

 1 (1) include the use of an anonymous, validated 2 survey of direct care professionals; 3 (2) at a minimum, assess and include the views 4 of such professionals on- 5 (A) workplace policies and culture, includ- 6 ing meaningful engagement of such profes- 7 sionals; 8 (B) workplace physical environment and 9 safety; 10 (C) circumstances outside of work for such 11 professionals; and 12 (D) the physical and mental health status 13 of such professionals; and 14 (3) be developed with input from direct care 15 professionals, older individuals, people with disabil- 16 ities, and family members of older individuals and 17 people with disabilities.
-18 (c) Public Availability of Aggregate Data and 19 THE ASSESSMENT TOOL.-The Secretary shall- 20 (1) make available, through a publicly available 21 data repository, aggregated and de-identified data 22 collected by the assessment of direct care profes- 23 sional well-being under subsection (a); 24 (2) make the assessment tool developed under 25 subsection $(a)(1)$ publicly available in a format that allows employers, researchers, and other entities to voluntarily use and administer such assessment for purposes of using information collected by the as sessment to improve the well-being of direct care professionals; and
+18 (e) Public Availability of Aggregate Data and 19 THE ASSESSMENT TOOL.-The Secretary shall- 20 (1) make available, through a publicly available 21 data repository, aggregated and de-identified data 22 collected by the assessment of direct care profes- 23 sional well-being under subsection (a); 24 (2) make the assessment tool developed under 25 subsection (a)(1) publicly available in a format that